The Devil You Know

 Commissioned by Travis Nestor of West Virginia University in the fall of 2016, The Devil You Know is composed in an arch form consisting of five short movements.
 Influenced by the piano compositions of Erik Satie, my goal was to create several short statements (movements) that are interesting, but end before wearing out their welcome.
 The first three were created through stream of consciousness.
 The fourth movement references material from the second, with a brief nod to the opening sustain in the first movement, with augmented rhythms and dynamics.
 The final movement is similar in character to the first, with a slightly faster tempo and quicker rhythms.
 The third movement is non-sequitur and serves a bridge between the outer four.
 The use of rim clicks serves as bookends to the work, while the use of hands/fingers on the drum signifies its middle.

-Dr. Jason Baker serves as Director of Percussion Studies and Associate Professor of Music at Mississippi State University.
-He holds a Doctor of Musical Arts degree from the University of North Texas, a Master of Music degree from the New England Conservatory of Music, and a Bachelor of Music degree (Magna cum Laude) from the University of Connecticut.
+• Jason Baker serves as Professor of Music and Percussion Area Coordinator at Mississippi State University.
+He holds degrees from the University of North Texas, New England Conservatory of Music, and University of Connecticut.
+His current performance interests focus on commissioning solo percussion music by emerging composers from the American South.

 “The Devil You Know” is a unique addition to the repertoire in that it is a five-movement work that takes about four minutes to perform.
 Baker explains that it was influenced by Erik Satie, and that his goal was “to create several short statements (movements) that are interesting, but end before wearing out their welcome.”
 In this endeavor, he has certainly succeeded.
 These brief statements each have their own character but are gone quickly before moving on to the next.
 It is reminiscent of lying in bed, unable to sleep, and your mind races from one thing to the next.